inclusive-design/idrc/src/collections/projects/en-CA/all-standards.md

 #### What do they do?

-They work together to share their experiences and come to an agreement on what the standards should be.
-These standards are written down and published by SDO’s so that they can be used by the public, governments, and industry.
+Experts work together to share their experiences and come to an agreement on what a standard should be.
+These standards are written down and published by SDOs so that they can be used by the public, governments, and industry.
 Standards are also regularly checked and improved, to make sure they are up to date as the world changes.

 #### Working globally

-Sometimes, SDO’s can work internationally with other groups to make sure standards are similar across the world.
+Sometimes, SDOs can work internationally with other groups to make sure standards are similar across the world.

 Read more about it on the [Standards Council of Canada website](https://scc-ccn.ca/standards/how-standards-are-developed/how-national-standards-are-developed).

 ### Why is it important for the standards process to be inclusive?

 Standards define how everyday things are made.
-If we include concerns about accessibility when creating these standards, more of the things we use daily will be easier for everyone to use.
+By considering accessibility when developing these standards, we can make everyday things easier for everyone to use.
 It's especially important to involve people with disabilities and Deaf people in creating these standards.
-Their experiences can help make sure that the standards are more accessible for everyone.
+Their experiences and expertise can help us consider a broader range of needs and make sure that the standards support accessibility for everyone.

 ## Project goals